- What Role Does an Amazon Product Listing Serve?

 Swatch Images (Fabric Samples or Patterns): These images can be used for detailed shots of the pattern or material.
 You can upload one Swatch Image per Child SKU.
 The Child Main Image will be displayed if no Swatch Image is available.

-Furthermore, your product images are notably more minor in the mobile view, both on the search results and product detail pages.
+Furthermore, your product images are notably smaller in the mobile view, both on the search results and product detail pages.
 This emphasizes the importance of having your product recognizable in the images with an excellent click-through and conversion rate.
 Therefore, selecting a suitable image composition becomes essential, meaning the item should fill the chosen image frame well to be displayed as large as possible.
 The isolation of the main image is also gaining significance because the product tends to be more distinguishable against a white background.

 Essentially, each image you add to your product listing should serve a distinct purpose.
 Images that fail to convey additional information or evoke emotions to the viewer can safely be omitted.